KyleAMathews/facebook-export/README.md

 Once you've saved your information locally, you'll probably want to have a look at it.
 You'll use the `facebook-analyze` command for this.

 To get a raw dump of the JSON encoded information from the API run:

 `facebook-analyze -g <GROUP-ID> -s`

 This will write all the group's posts to STDOUT.

 You can filter posts by the year and month they were created in.
-E.g. to grab all posts from 2013 and save them to a file run `facebook-analyze -g <GROUP-ID> -y 2013 -s >> posts_2013.json`
+E.g. to grab all posts from 2013 and save them to a file run:

+`facebook-analyze -g <GROUP-ID> -y 2013 -s >> posts_2013.json`

 I've also added a script which calculates an activity score for each member of the group.
 Members get points when they post/comment/like.
 To emphasize more recent activity, points have a 1/2 life of six months.
-Generate the activity chart by running `facebook-analyze -g <GROUP-ID> -a`
+Generate the activity chart by running:

+`facebook-analyze -g <GROUP-ID> -a`